bepzi/.dotfiles/INSTALL.md

 wal -o ~/bin/scripts/wal-set -i pathtowallpaperhere
 ```

-Install `archdroid-icon-theme-git` and `oomox-git`.
-Use `lxappearance`
-to set the GTK and Icon themes to these.
-The Archdroid icon theme may
+Use `lxappearance` to set the GTK theme to "wal" and the icon theme to
-have to be manually set to whichever color best suits your current
-wallpaper.
+whatever Archdroid theme suites your wallpaper.

 Install `fonts-meta-base`, `fonts-meta-extended-lt`,
 `adobe-source-code-pro-fonts`, `adobe-source-sans-pro-fonts`, and